 - YouNow improved retention by 19% with web push notifications. – source

-- United eXtra Electronics grows eCommerce sales by 100% with web push notifications. – source
+- United eXtra Electronics grew their eCommerce sales by 100% with web push notifications. – source

 - A+E Networks achieved a 200% increase in user engagement with push notifications. – source